 But as travel has rebounded in 2021, these companies now have a shortage of their supply and aren't selling used cars like they ordinarily would.
 This means that even as the demand for used cars has increased, the supply has decreased.

-Why More Used Cars Means Higher Junk Car Prices
+Why More Used Cars Means Higher Junk Car Values

 The upshot of all of these factors is that used cars are in far higher demand, are seeing more use, and are being kept for longer.